cd ../blog

 Platform GapUsage anomaly detection is not available in the admin console

-There is no built-in capability to detect anomalous usage patterns, such as unusual access times, geographic outliers, or session volume spikes.
-Compensate by feeding Claude Enterprise audit logs into your SIEM and building correlation rules for patterns that would indicate misuse or account compromise.
+There is no built-in anomaly detection for unusual access times, geographic outliers, or session volume spikes.
+Feed audit logs into your SIEM and build correlation rules for misuse or account compromise.
+Use the same pipeline you rely on for export monitoring (Section 3) and code execution telemetry (Section 5).

 Setting Recommendation Risk Level